Sensitivity of Filter Kernels and Robustness Bounds to Transition and Measurement Kernel Perturbations in Partially Observable Stochastic Control: Introduction

-\item[(iii)] \textbf{Robustness to model misspecification.} We show that policies optimized for approximate models perform nearly optimal when applied to the original system.
-In particular, if $\gamma_n^*$ is an optimal policy for $(\mathcal{T}_n,Q_n)$, then the performance gap on $(\mathcal{T},Q)$ is uniformly small; we provide a uniform upper bound for and
+\item[(ii)] \textbf{Computable Bounds on Continuity and Robustness to Model Perturbations.} Building on (i), in Section~\ref{robustness} we show that the optimal costs for approximate models converge to the optimal cost of the original system.
+Furthermore, we show that policies optimized for approximate models perform nearly optimal when applied to the original system: if $\gamma_n^*$ is an optimal policy for $(\mathcal{T}_n,Q_n)$, then we provide uniform upper bounds for

+This contrasts prior research where only asymptotic convergence were presented \cite{kara2020robustness} or where only measurements were perturbed \cite{YukselOptimizationofChannels}.

-\item[(iv)] \textbf{Finite-POMDP Approximation via Joint Quantization:} As a primary implication of our analysis, when the state and measurement spaces are uncountable, by simultaneously quantizing the state and observation spaces, we construct finite-state, finite-observation POMDP models that approximate the original system under Wasserstein and total variation regularities, and thus, as a corollary to our analysis above, we establish explicit and non-asymptotic performance bounds on the suboptimality of policies derived from such finite models.
+\item[(iii)] \textbf{Finite-POMDP Approximation via Joint Quantization of State and Measurement Spaces:} As a primary implication of our analysis, when the state and measurement spaces are uncountable, by simultaneously quantizing the state and observation spaces, we construct finite-state, finite-observation POMDP models that approximate the original system under Wasserstein and total variation regularities, and thus, as a corollary to our analysis above, we establish explicit and non-asymptotic performance bounds on the suboptimality of policies derived from such finite models.
 These results, given in Corollary~\ref{thm:joint_discounted_bound} and Corollary~\ref{thm:joint_average_bound}, provide constructive guarantees for finite-POMDP-based control design.